wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 Good morning.

-Experiences from our childhood often remain vivid in our brain, some even teaches us how to live our lives.
-Today, I tell you the story of a rooster.

 I was younger.
-Trust me, honored judges.
+Trust me, dear audience, contest chair.
 I was much younger.
+And something from my childhood still remains vividly in my memory.

 Many many years ago, when I was a little kid, my family lived in a large flat building together with 6 other families.
 We shared a huge front yard.